ErikSeguinte/ex-3e-tracker-Python/README.md

 *   Initiative shift keeps a character at the top of the initiative.
     `todo: Rolls join battle for NPCs. currently does not ask for JB from player, has to be added manually.`
-*   Characters that have gone this round will always be beneath those that have not, but are otherwise everyone is kept in initiative order.
+*   Characters that have gone this round will always be beneath those that have not, but otherwise everyone is kept in initiative order.
 *   Delaying keeps a character at the top of the initiative.
     `todo: some sort of reminder to prevent a delaying character from wasting a round`
 *   Players and NPCs can be added from a text file.